Path partial groups: Introduction

-\begin{thmx}[Theorem \ref{thm:Kahn_simplicial_solution}] Given an abstract group $H$, there exist infinitely many non-homotopy equivalent simplicial sets $\Kc$ such that its group of homotopy classes of pointed simplicial self-homotopy equivalences is isomorphic to $H$. \end{thmx}
+\begin{corx} The category $\Sym$ of symmetric simplicial set is universal.
+Moreover, given an abstract group $H$ there exist infinitely many non isomorphic symmetric simplicial sets $X$ such that $\Aut_\Sym(X)\cong H$. \end{corx}

 The proof of Theorem \ref{thm:introduction_thmA} is built upon a functor, defined in Section \ref{sec:graphs}, that maps every pair $(G,\Hc)$, for $G=(V,E)$ a simple undirected graph and $\Hc=\{H_v\}_{v\in V}$ a collection of non-trivial groups, to a partial group $\Mb(G,\Hc)$ such that the group of automorphisms $\Aut_\Part\big(\Mb(G,\Hc)\big)$ is closely related to the groups $\Aut_\Graphs(G)$ and $\prod_{v\in V} \Aut_\Groups(H_v)$ (see Theorem \ref{thm:aut_of_partial}).
 The algebraic structure of the partial group $\Mb(G,\Hc)$ is related to path concatenation within $G$.
-In fact, the special case with $\Hc$ consisting of copies of $\Z_2$ is the central character in this work: path partial groups.
+In fact, the special case with $\Hc$ consisting of copies of $\Z_2$, i.e., the cyclic group of order $2$, is the central character in this work: path partial groups.

 \begin{definition} Let $G$ be a simple undirected graph.
 The \emph{path partial group} associated to the graph $G$, denoted by $\Pb(G)$, is the partial group $\Mb(G,\{\Z_2\}_{v\in V}).$ \end{definition}